PayPal Fees in 2026: Checkout, Goods & Services, Invoices, and Fixed Fees

 On a $100 payment, a $0.49 fixed fee is easy to overlook.
 On a $7 digital product, it is huge.
 That is why low-priced products often have a higher effective fee rate than the headline percentage suggests.

+The 3.49% headline rate only becomes close to reality above roughly $500.
+For anything below $50, the effective rate is meaningfully higher.
 For small-ticket items, consider bundles, minimum invoice amounts, or pricing tiers that reduce how often the fixed fee hits tiny transactions.

 International Transactions Add Another Layer